chiararazzetta/parUST/README.md

 [2] J. A. Jensen.
 A new calculation procedure for spatial impulse responses in ultrasound.
 The Journal of the Acoustical Society of America, 105(6):3266–3274, 06 1999

 # Usage
 Code is written in Python 3.8 but it makes use of a c++ code embedded inthe computations.
 The repository contains a docker file to automatically set the environment for Python and c++.
 Please note the container enables the use of all the available GPUs.
-If you do not have the GPU cores, you need to edit the container file end remove line 16-19.
+If you do not have the GPU cores, you need to edit the container file end remove line 16-19 and the requirements file removing the last two lines.
 Concerning the c++ code, it is needed the compilation on the code 'matrix.cpp'.

 We have compiled the file with g++ (Ubuntu 11.3.0-1ubuntu1~22.04) 11.3.0 compiler by the following two steps: